-Many consider living in the Algarve, as it is one of the most popular locations to live in Portugal.
-However, if a relaxing alternative Portuguese lifestyle in a beautiful island setting sounds like you, then you should certainly consider Madeira.
+Many expats chose to live in the Algarve, as it is one of the most popular locations to live in Portugal.
+However, if a relaxing alternative Portuguese lifestyle in a beautiful island setting sounds like you, then you should certainly consider living in Madeira.

 Madeira – island life with a Portuguese twist

 Made up of two inhabited islands, Madeira Island and Porto Santo, the Portuguese archipelago offers expats an excellent taste of island life with a Portuguese twist.

 Porto Santo is famous for its long sandy beaches; whereas Madeira Island is home to some of the most stunning natural landscapes in the world, and makes for a slightly easier transition from abroad.

 So, should you need more convincing to consider moving here, let’s take a more in-depth look at life in Madeira.

 In short, yes.
 For starters, the mild climate makes it a very attractive place!
 The sub-tropical climate means temperatures rarely drop below 20 degrees celsius even in winter.

 With low crime, captivating views of nature and a laid-back lifestyle, Madeira has all the benefits of both Portuguese and Island life without the oversaturation of expats found in locations such as the Algarve.

 Most inhabitants of Madeira Island live on or near the coast, and the vast majority of properties that expats favour are blessed with the most incredible Atlantic Ocean and mountain views.